Kumarabhijeet1608/Network-Tracking-using-Wireshark-and-Google-Maps/README.md

        <img src="https://img.shields.io/badge/-Microsoft_Sentinel-0078D4?&style=for-the-badge&logo=Microsoft&logoColor=white" />
      </div>

+When selecting an interface, Wireshark automatically starts a new capture, which is why you immediately get prompted with network traffic.

 3. **Start Capturing Traffic**:
    - Wireshark will begin capturing all network traffic on the selected interface.
    - Perform the network activities you want to monitor during this capture period.